Apply through VTAC

 Non-Year 12 applicants

-Applicants who are not currently completing Year 12 this year should complete the VTAC Personal Statement, in addition to providing TAFE or higher education transcripts (if applicable).
+Non-Year 12 applicants (applicants who completed secondary education more than two years previously) should complete the VTAC Personal Statement, in addition to providing TAFE or higher education transcripts (if applicable).
 Selection may be based on Year 12 results if an applicant has not previously undertaken tertiary study.
-Relevant work experience may also be taken into consideration for some programs.
+Relevant work / life experience may also be taken into consideration for some programs.

 Master of Teaching applicants must hold a relevant bachelor degree.